 The task force found that the ISA and USCDI contain well founded terminology systems for interoperability.
-However, we found that the lack of upstream codification (normalizing data as early to source creation as possible) and divergence between administrative and clinical terminology creates significant burden for EHR data use for real world evidence, comparative effectiveness, and other research activities and creates administrative burden by requiring dual coding.
-In addition, the implied mandate to use coding systems that were not designed by voluntary consensus standards processes, are not open or broadly licensed to be freely available for all stakeholders or are primarily designed for administrative, rather than clinical needs, inhibits maximal appropriate use of data.
+However, we found that the lack of upstream codification and divergence between administrative and clinical terminology creates significant burden for EHR data use for real world evidence, comparative effectiveness, and other research activities and creates administrative burden by requiring dual coding.
+In addition, the implied mandate to use proprietary coding systems that are not freely available for implementors or are primarily designed for administrative, rather than clinical needs, inhibits maximal appropriate use of data.